abernst4/DataStoreSummer/README.md

 * There is two primary sections to our file structure within src/main/java/datastore - group_api and user_api.
 * Each section has its own database, entity, and route folders and files.

-### What is the difference between the convetional Flask and Quarkus?
-*

 ### Our Paradigm
 Our goal was to persistce user and group Java objects into user and group tables.